Flower in Fountain

 Funk & Wagnalls, New Standard Dictionary

-under "glory," gives the religious
+of the English Language,under "glory," gives the religious

 symbolic meaning, "In religious symbolism, the complete representation